monachilada/wp-charts/readme.txt

 == Screenshots ==

 1. All Charts being used on a single page, in the default 2012 theme.
+2. An example non symmetrical chart

 == Changelog ==

+0.6.9 - Fixes
+* relative width and proportions now work correctly, see the end of the installation section for an example.
+*  Widget is now working.

 0.6.8  - hotfix
 * for missing script closing tag that killed sites in IE8 - sorry